 Offshore — Deep Sea and Reef Fishing

 Capt.
 Vic Vazquez of Fishybizness Charters offers half, three-quarter and all-day fishing charters in Naples.
-Half-day trips usually go out about 12 miles and fish off the many artificial reefs in the Paradise Coast.
+Half-day trips usually go out about 12 miles and fish around the many artificial reefs off of the Paradise Coast.
 “We’ll catch all sorts — white grunts, snapper, Spanish mackerel,” he explains.
 “These are action areas where everyone gets to drop down at the same time and catch fish.
 It’s great for families and young kids.
 There’s no casting.
 You just drop straight to the bottom, let it sit for a bit, and more often than not you’ll get a bite pretty quick.”

 Vic also caters to hardcore anglers “who want to fill up their fish box.”

+Customers in search of keeper snapper and other prized catches are taken farther out into the Gulf.
 “These are all-day trips,” he says.
 “We go out 30, 40, 50 miles to attract bigger fish.
 It’s deep water and we tend to go to structure wrecks.
 We catch big cobia, amberjack, snapper.
 We find that these trips are a bit much for little kids and families.”

 The Ten Thousand Islands, a vast system of mangrove islets, is the ideal place for this type of angling.
 Charters will take you on comparatively small boats to hunt for fish in the mangroves edges, shorelines and rock jetties.
-Out in what Capt.
-Chris Turner calls “one of the last great wildernesses,” you can hook redfish, tripletail, tarpon, and — best of all — Snook.

 Backcountry fishing takes some basic casting expertise.
 Snook, especially, congregate near the mangroves, so a good cast is one that lands just outside the leafy bushes.
 You can haul in some big ‘uns, but most fish you catch will be medium size, and provide a spirited, relatively short, fight.

 The mangrove islands are so plentiful here that a captain is apt move on to another spot if the fish aren’t biting.
 It’s just a short hop to the next place.
 One of the great things about fishing The Ten Thousand Islands is that it doesn’t involve long boat jaunts.
-“We’re fortunate to have a place like this in a metro area,” Capt.
-Chris says.
-“You could fish for months out here and not see a manmade structure.”

 Fresh Water Fishing